core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Server-Initiated Key Update {#ssec-derive-ctx-server-init}

-{{fig-message-exchange-server-init}} shows the KUDOS workflow with the server acting as initiator.
+{{fig-message-exchange-server-init}} shows the KUDOS workflow with the server acting as KUDOS initiator.

 ~~~~~~~~~~~
                       Client               Server